Women’s Hair Loss and Alopecia

 When it comes to hair loss treatment, a variety of non-invasive treatment options can help with hair regrowth and overall hair health.
 These non-invasive treatments require no downtime and help to improve hair growth in the long term.
 Men and women looking for ways to treat thinning hair and hair loss may benefit from topical or oral minoxidil prophylactically.
 Topical minoxidil is an FDA-approved hair loss treatment that can be used preventatively for patients with a family history of hair loss.
 Oral minoxidil was originally prescribed for regulating high blood pressure.
 However, it was noticed that one of the side effects of the medication was new hair growth.
 Scientists discovered that a low dose of oral minoxidil is a safe and effective hair loss treatment that strengthens the hair follicles, promoting hair regrowth and retention.
 Topical and oral minoxidil should not be used together.
 However, choosing to use one of these hair loss treatment methods can help prevent thinning hair and hair loss.

 The Laser Cap is a highly effective, prescription-strength laser therapy that is FDA-approved for hair regrowth in both men and women.
 The Laser Cap provides a regenerative effect to the hair follicles with Low-Level-Laser Therapy (LLLT), which is a safe, natural, proven method for promoting new hair growth.
 It is particularly effective as a maintenance device for hair growth.
-It is a great treatment option for patients not wanting to start their hair loss treatments by taking oral medications.
+It is a great treatment option for patients who do not want to start their hair loss treatments by taking oral medications.
 The Laser Cap is available at the office of Dr. Michele Green and has been proven to be more effective than other advertised lasers on the market.

 The Keravive treatment by HydraFacial is a three-step medical-grade facial for the scalp.
 The Keravive scalp treatment starts with a deep cleanse and scalp exfoliation, removing impurities and excess oil from the scalp.
 Next, the Keravive peptide complex solution is applied to the scalp, which contains many growth factors and proteins that hydrate the hair follicles.
 The Keravive treatment stimulates increased blood circulation to the scalp, increasing nutrient flow to the area and enhancing the health of hair follicles.
 At the end of the in-office procedure, patients are provided with the HydraFacial peptide complex spray to use at home in the 3-4 weeks following the treatment.
-Most patients notice the best results when they engage in three treatment sessions of Keravive; each spaced one month apart.
-Keravive is a safe hair loss treatment to use in conjunction with other methods.
+Most patients notice the best results when they engage in three treatment sessions of Keravive, each spaced one month apart.
+Keravive is a safe hair loss treatment that can be used in conjunction with other methods.

 Platelet-rich plasma (PRP) treatment is one of the most popular hair loss treatments offered at Dr. Michele Green’s office for men and women with hair thinning and hair loss.
 PRP treatment for hair restoration begins with collecting a sample of the patient’s blood and spinning it in the centrifuge to separate the red blood cells from the plasma.
 The plasma is rich with epidermal growth factors that, when injected into affected areas of the scalp, boost the health of the hair follicles.
-The treatment helps stop hair shedding and promote new hair growth.
+The treatment helps stop hair shedding and to promote new hair growth.
 Most patients require a short series of four treatment sessions with PRP injections, each spaced one month apart, to observe the best results.
 It takes several months to observe results from this hair loss treatment, and it can be performed in conjunction with other hair loss treatments, including supplements, topical treatments, oral medications, the Laser Cap, and the Keravive scalp facial.
 Most patients choose to engage in a semi-annual maintenance treatment session of PRP to keep up the best effects.

 Before and after 2 sessions of PRP